-Vertical cursor on: Tap cursor icon to open vertical cursors and the icon is on and activated.
+Vertical cursor on: Open pull-up menu and tap cursor icon to open vertical cursors and the icon is on and activated.

-Vertical cursor off: Tap cursor icon to turn off vertical cursors.
+Vertical cursor off: Open pull-up menu and tap cursor icon to turn off vertical cursors.

 Tap the vertical cursor indicator line to switch the cursors.